-Founded in 1917, Hobart Welding Products, based on Troy, Ohio, USA, manufacture and sell a variety of welding equipment, from accessories to auto darkening helmets to other tools needed for industrial application.
+Founded in 1917, Hobart Welding Products, based in Troy, Ohio, USA, manufactures and sells a variety of welding equipment, from accessories to auto-darkening helmets to other tools needed for industrial application.

 Hobart also has a unique and user-friendly website that encourages e-learning and ‘weld talk’, in which welders can share their experiences and learn from each other as a big welding community helping out each other from their past mistakes and encounters.
 True enough, it’s not safe to assume that if you have the best welding gear, you’ll be safe – you’ll need to educate yourself better first to be a successful welder.